 You need to walk more than 10,000 steps each day, which might not be a magic number but a habit that can do wonders for your health and overall well-being.
 10000+ steps should be enough to zap between 200 and 300 calories, an amount which can help you maintain a healthy weight.
 And given that more than 2-thirds of American adults are struggling with some sort of obesity and overweight issues, this is more important than ever.

 Unfortunately, keeping a tab on your daily steps is not only time-intensive but also unrealistic in today’s fast-paced world.
 The good thing is that there are two ways to do so much more effectively:

 1) Use step counter apps on your smartphone, or

 2) Use pedometers and their companion apps.

 Best pedometer step counter apps help monitor and keep track of your walking/steps around exercising or workouts.
 They essentially track and display your walking route, speeds (pace), and distances.
-On the other hand, pedometer apps will monitor your walking activity and count your steps the whole day.

 Of course, there are plenty of other reasons to fall in love with pedometers.